borglab/gtsam/wrap/README.md

 ## Presequisites: Pybind11 and pyparsing

-1. This library uses `pybind11`, which is included as a submodule in GTSAM.
-If you didn't clone gtsam with the `--recursive` option, you will need to initialize and update the submodule first as follows:
+1. This library uses `pybind11`, which is included as a subdirectory in GTSAM.
-    ```
-    git submodule init
-    git submodule update
-    ```

-1. The `interface_parser.py` in this library uses `pyparsing` to parse the interface file `gtsam.h`.
+2. The `interface_parser.py` in this library uses `pyparsing` to parse the interface file `gtsam.h`.
 Please install it first in your current Python environment before attempting the build.
     ```
     python3 -m pip install pyparsing
     ```